 Very rarely do I mention this in a review, but I wish to warn people in advance that this film is very dramatic and tense.
 The film’s starts with Ma (Brie Larson) living in a locked up shed with her son Jack (played brilliantly by Jacob Tremblay).
 It is revealed very early in the film that Ma and Jack are in fact being held against their will and have been locked up in the “Room” for over 7 years.
 The man responsible for holding Ma and Jack works a daily job, comes home, provides food and drinks and sadly abuses Ma whenever he feels like it before leaving again.
 This process is repeated daily.
 Ma will do anything to protect and keep Jack safe.

-The film overall provides one serious emotional roller coaster while we watch our main leads go through many ups and downs.
-I even found myself thinking about what it would be like to in Jack’s shoes without even realising it… What would you think of the world if you never saw it & and lived in just a Room?
-Movies like Room also reminds me while I totally love films.
+Overall, the film provides one serious emotional roller coaster while we watch our main leads go through many ups and downs.
+I even found myself thinking about what it would be like to be in Jack’s shoes without even realising it, what would you think of the world if you have never seen it & and lived in just a Room?
+Movies like Room also reminds me why I totally love films.